-AI assignments, even half-time or less, can be very time consuming.
-University guidelines are based on at least two hours of preparation for each hour of classroom contact per week.
+The University has guidelines for AI assignments and expects at least two hours of preparation for each hour of classroom contact per week.
 An AI assignment of "three hours" (or half time) should take the 3 hours of class meeting plus an additional 6-7 hours of work, therefore approximately 10 hours per week.
 This is a guideline, not a rule, and the requirements vary for different courses.
 It is important that AIs discuss workload expectations with the faculty member in charge of the course.
 Reading period, examination periods, and grading periods are considered to be a part of the semester and you are required to be available for students and faculty during those times.